cnlewis/CAPE_stone/index.md

 <h2><a id="projectbackground">Project Background</a></h2>
 <br>
-Worldreader is non-profit organization working to reduce illiteracy through its reading applications and sponsorship programs.
+Worldreader is a non-profit organization working to reduce illiteracy through its reading applications and sponsorship programs.
 The organization has a collection of over 40,000 books in more than 40 languages with the mission "to unlock the potential of millions of people through the use of digital books in places where access to reading material is very limited."
 <br><br>
 The project team approached Worldreader as their large collection generates significant amounts data and particularly through the <a href="https://www.worldreader.org/what-we-do/worldreader-mobile/">Worldreader Open Library for mobile phones application</a>.
 <br><br>